stucchio/Homepage/content/optimizing_ad_placement_with_julia.md

 # A simple model

 The first thing to recognize is that we must assume there is some sort of relationship between `ctr['rightrail']` and `ctr['topnav']` for a fixed ad.
-If there is no such relationship, then we have no hope of making any inference about `ctr['rightrail']` given knowledge of `ctr['topnav']` - the two quantities are simply unelated.
+If there is no such relationship, then we have no hope of making any inference about `ctr['rightrail']` given knowledge of `ctr['topnav']` - the two quantities are simply unrelated.
 The simplest way of relating the conversion rates in each location with each other is via a linear model.

 Specifically, we'll assume that the click through rate of an ad in a given location is the product of two factors - the visibility of the location, and the quality of the ad.